goreyb/Lichess-Keyboard-Input/Why KB is fair.md

 **Argument**: you have to install a third-party extension to use KB, so it's not fair.
 **Refutation**: you also have to buy a third-party mouse (Lichess doesn't produce their own mouses).

+**Argument**: KB or Multipremoves are unfair because not everyone knows about them.
+**Refutation**: that's impossible to make everyone aware of something simultaneously.
+With every feature there will be someone who doesn't know about it, even if there is an official blog post about it.
+Therefore it's not reasonable to use this as criteria for fairness, since it's not possible to satisfy this criteria anyway.
+Unless the feature is forced on everyone and becomes the only default, which is again not reasonable.